-The tank is in the engine compartment.
+The reservoir is located on the right-hand side of the engine compartment.

 Plain water is not enough to clean the windscreen and headlights.
 We recommend that you always add a product to the windscreen washer fluid.
 Approved windscreen cleaning products exist on the market with high detergent and anti-freeze properties, these may be added all-year-round.
 Please follow the dilution instructions on the packaging.